Inheriting The Home Of A Hoarder in South Jersey

 How to Handle An Inherited Hoarding Situation

 It can be very overwhelming having to go through a late loved one’s belongings.
 Even more so if that person is a hoarder who has a lot more stuff than your average person.
 There will be a lot of unnoteworthy items, but there could also possibly be some important stuff in there as well.
 It’s important to note that you should not take on this project on your own.
 Many hoarding situations also pose a potential biohazard threat, which can be unsafe to enter without proper protection.
-A professional hoarding cleanup company near you will be able to help.
+A professional hoarding cleanup company near you will be able to help by providing the necessary estate cleanout services, including: property cleanout, junk removal, deep cleaning, sanitization, odor elimination and more.
 Technicians will be able to take care of the cleanup process for you.
 They will remove debris and contents that can not be salvaged, put aside any items you want to keep, and diligently disinfect the home.

 Inheriting A Hoarder Home & Inheriting The Unknown